SteeltoeOSS/Samples/Connectors/src/MongoDb/README.md

 ---

-See the Official [Steeltoe Connectors Documentation](https://docs.steeltoe.io/api/v3/connectors/) for a more in-depth walkthrough of the samples and more detailed information.
+See the Official [Steeltoe Connectors Documentation](https://docs.steeltoe.io/api/v4/connectors/) for more detailed information.